Carbonio Backup#

 SmartScan and Realtime Scanner#

-The initial structure of the backup is built during the Initial Scan, performed by the SmartScan: the actual content of a Node featuring the Mailstore & Provisioning Role (AppServer) is read and used to populate the backup.
+The initial structure of the backup is built during the Initial Scan, performed by the SmartScan: the actual content of a Node featuring the Mailstore & Provisioning Role is processed and used to populate the backup.
 The SmartScan is then executed at every start of the Carbonio Backup and on a daily basis if the Scan Operation Scheduling is enabled in the Carbonio Admin Panel.

 SmartScan runs at a fixed time—that can be configured—on a daily basis and is not deferred.
 This implies that, if for any reason (like e.g., the server is turned off, or Carbonio is not running), SmartScan does not run, it will not run until the next day.
 You may however configure the Backup to run the SmartScan every time Carbonio is restarted (although this is discouraged), or you may manually run SmartScan to compensate for the missing run.